viastudio/wpmt/plugins/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 5.3.2 =

+Release Date: February 18th, 2015

+* Enhancements:
+	* Throws away the GA data when a user changes his GA profile.
+	* Makes a few strings translatable that were not translatable yet.

+* Bugfixes:
+	* Fixes the "Missing class information" Zend error that was caused by our api-libs package.

+= 5.3.1 =

+Release Date: February 11th, 2015

+* Enhancements:
+	* Added a filter (`yst-ga-filter-api-end-date`) to enable our [premium plugin](https://yoast.com/wordpress/plugins/google-analytics/) to show more recent data in the dashboards.

+* Features:
+	* Added [Enhanced link attribution](https://support.google.com/analytics/answer/2558867) for Universal tracking.

+* Bugfixes
+	* [Fixes a bug](https://github.com/markoheijnen/grunt-glotpress/pull/14) in the grunt task we use for downloading translations from GlotPress, which caused the translations to no longer be loaded.
+	* Fixes a bug where the links to our submenu pages were broken in case of a locale other than `en_US` being set.

+= 5.3 =

+Release Date: January 27th, 2015

+* Enhancements:
+	* Added an option for entirely disabling the dashboards functionality.
+If a user disables the dashboard, the menu item gets moved downward since there no longer is a reason for putting it so far up.
+	* Improved performance by making sure everything is autoloaded correctly and removing class inclusion checks everywhere.
+	* Makes sure the menu items become translatable.
+	* Added a button to save the GA authentication code as an alternative to hitting the return button.
+	* Format the page views number in the hover label of dashboards.
+	* Reduced the number of results retrieved from the Google Analytics API per call from 10,000 to 1,000.
+This is filterable through `yst-ga-filter-api-limit`.

+* Bugfixes:
+    * When toggling checkbox the authentication token input was showing up.
+    * Fixed internal links that were being tracked as outbound-article- (with trailing dash).
+	* Makes sure re-authentication notice is only shown when authentication has actually failed.
+	* Introduces a notice for when authentication isn't the problem but the plugin was somehow unable to fetch data from GA.

+* i18n:
+	* Added translations for `da_DK`, `es_MX`, `fr_FR`, `it_IT`, `nb_NO`, `pl_PL`, `pt_BR`.
+	* Updated translations for `en_GB`, `he_IL`, `nl_NL`, `ru_RU`.

 = 5.2.8 =